 Fire in a glass box

-The ultimate room divider
+The original ultimate fire

 Don’t take any chances when purchasing a gas fire.
 Choosing the right gas fire needs a systematic approach that depends on your home, the size of the space to be heated and your personal taste.
 It is important to know in advance what are the options in your home and what exactly you expect from the fireplace.
 Is heat your priority or is the atmosphere created by the gas fire more important?
 Or are both of equal importance?
 Fortunately, you don’t have to decide all by yourself; we will list the options for you.